CelsoUliana/Siscad-crawler/README.md

     $npm i

-Run one of the scripts below and provide your login and password:
+Run the script like below and provide your login and password:

     $ node siscad.js [RGA] [password]